pkg/sftp/request-readme.md

 - Add support for API users to see trace/debugging info of what is going on inside SFTP server.
-- Consider adding support for SFTP file append only mode.
+- Unmarshal the file attributes into a structure on the Request object.